I never had the “Birds and Bees Talk” with my parents.

 The topic of sex isn’t the only area where it’s important to have developed a culture of all questions are good questions.
-Over the years, Tony Bear has randomly asked the kids, “Has anyone offered you drugs?
+Over the years, my husband randomly asked the kids, “Has anyone offered you drugs?
 Are any of your friends smoking cigarettes or drinking?
 Has anyone asked you to do something that made you uncomfortable?”

 If you and your kids are all the time talking about every little thing, they will hopefully not be afraid to someday bring you their big things.

 This approach to parenting is hardly new.
 In fact, the Bible, old as it is, suggests talking to your kids “…when you’re with them at home, and on the road, when you are going to bed, or getting up.”